circus-tent/circus/docs/source/tutorial/rationale.rst

 4. **Circus scales**

-  One of the use cases of Circus is to manage thousands of processes without adding overhead -- we're dedicated to focus on this.
+  One of the use cases of Circus is to manage thousands of processes without adding overhead -- we're dedicated to focusing on this.

 .. _supervisor: